w-A-L-L-e/sdl-3d-engine/README.md

 $ ./engine
 ```

+# Menu keys
 Press F key to toggle fullscreen.
 And 'Q' to quit the demo.
+M toggles the menu on/off.
+A,W,S,D for x+y rotation Z,X for z rotation speed change.
+Space for next demo object and P to go to previous.
+My favorite feature here: R change render mode which can be triangles, filled triangles, edges or points (the torus looks nice as a point cloud ;)).

 The makefile statically links sdl2 and the binary for macos shows it uses 'Metal' under the hood.
 However
 we only use it to draw to a texture with raw pixels r,g,b,a.
 Everything is basically drawn using pixel(x,y) and then